Last Updated 3 months by Emily Standley-Allard

 There’s good news, and there’s bad news.
 The good news is that today, more than ever, it’s easy to make good content.
 The bad news, however, is that anyone can make content.

 There’s a lot of white noise out there.
-Anyone can write content, but writing the right content will set you apart.
+Anyone can write content on the web or social platforms but writing the right content will set you apart.

 To create ridiculously good content, you’ll need to enhance your strategy from the ground up.
 More importantly: You’ll need content your readers will share.

-These 14 steps will get your strategy rolling and make your social initiative worthwhile for your readers.
+These 14 steps will get your social media strategy rolling and make your social initiative worthwhile for your readers.

 1. Engage Your Readers

 For modern brands with an online presence, strong social media engagement is a sign that you’re making an impact in the market.